NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Backgrounds 1677850727 concrete a5

 Engineers and architects innovate with new mixes of concretes for innovative surface and structural applications.
-Computer capabilities increase the application and advancement of concrete and its use in the architectural, art, and design world.
+Computer capabilities enhance the application and advancement of concrete, as well as its use in the architectural, artistic, and design world.
 Digital shapes can be rapidly modeled and then fabricated in automatic output centers.
 Read about the 1st 3D printed concrete digitally bridge.
+On the other hand, while concrete is one of the least energy-consuming materials to construct, it is also known to contribute to C02 emissions.
 What do you imagine concrete will contribute to human life in the future?
 Make a poster of unique concrete forms and facades of buildings.

 Review